 I wrote and submitted the following article for possible publication in a newletter published by Financial Mail.

-“As far as reasonable practicable” is the test by which a business owner or employer, will decide how much effort and resources should, or can be applied in a particular workplace to make it safe.
+business owner or employer, will decide how much effort and resources should,

 Much may be lost “twixt the cup and the lip” and putting theory into practise is not always as easy as it may first appear.
 One must also take into account that safety is very seldom a primary function of an organisation, and that along with security and staff development, it usually comes off the bottom line.
 This can be borne out by the increase in organisations making use of Safety and Health Advisors and consultants, to create and manage safety programmes.
 Often an advisor will be brought in to create a programme, get the necessary appointments in place and ensure that the minimum requirements to satisfy Dept of Labour criteria are met.
 Unfortunately however, a document does “not a safety programme make!”
 The key to a healthy safety culture within an organisation lies in the ongoing commitment by all to maintaining the standards, and the sustainability of the programme into the future.